 Item Description File access level The level of access that the user or role has to the plan files covered by this permission set.
 Select from one of the following: No Access: The user or role has no access to plan files.
 The No Access option is intended to be used in conjunction with Interacts with Process Management and/or with Combine role inheritance.
-You can define other permissions for the plan files, and those permissions will apply when the user's access level is elevated due to process management, or combined with another permission set to result in a higher level of access.
+You can define other permissions for the plan files, and those permissions will apply when the user's access level is elevated due to a plan file process, or combined with another permission set to result in a higher level of access.
 Read Only: The user or role has read-only access to plan files.
 Read/Write: The user or role has read/write access to plan files in the file group.
 NOTES: The ability to save data to the database from within a file is controlled separately, using the Allow Save Data permission.
-If you are using process management with this file group, select the level of access that you want the user to have when they are NOT the current stage owner.
-For example, you may want the user to have no access if they are not the stage owner, or read-only access.
-If Interacts with Process Management is enabled, then process management will "elevate" user permissions as appropriate so that they can complete process tasks.
+If you are using a plan file process with this file group, select the level of access that you want the user to have when they are NOT the current step owner.
+For example, you may want the user to have no access if they are not the step owner, or read-only access.
 For more information, see Configuring plan file security for use with plan file processes.
-If the file group uses virtual plan files and read/write access is granted, then the file opens as if it were read/write, but the ability to save the file is suppressed.
+If the file group uses virtual spreadsheet plan files, and you want file locking behavior to apply to the plan files, then users must have Read/Write access to the files instead of Read-Only access (even though the virtual files cannot be saved).